openresearchtools/virtiofsd/README.md

 instance, and how to obtain that representation.
 Note that (when using QEMU) **QEMU version 8.2** or newer is required to use virtio-fs migration.

+See **doc/migration.md** for a comprehensive explanation on how virtio-fs migration works, what its limitations are, and what configurations we recommend.

 virtiofsd internally holds references to all inodes indexed or opened by the guest.
 During migration, these references need to be transferred to the destination; how that is done is determined with this switch: